ylorant/Namespace-PIP/README.md

 Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) for more information and documentation.

+This particular version leans on namespaces, a particular feature in PHP 5.3, which allow the final programmer (yes, you) to use same names for a controller and a model for example.

 ## Requirements

-* PHP 5.1 or greater
+* PHP 5.3 or greater
 * MySQL 4.1.2 or greater
 * The mod_rewrite Apache module